 Biography

 Born and resident in Melbourne until 1978, Margaret West studied sculpture and printmaking at RMIT in the nineteen fifties, then ceramics, painting, and gold and silver-smithing at RMIT in the nineteen seventies.
-She has also studied philosophy and music (piano, oboe, viola).
+She also studied philosophy and music (piano, oboe, viola).

 In 1979 Margaret West moved to Sydney to take up a position at Sydney University College of the Arts where she taught until 1999.